Notre-Solutions/Inship-Website/src/pages/index.md

         subtitle: Provide an AP bolt on White Label Solution
         photo: photo-1
         description: >-
-          InShip specializes in offering Accounts Payable plug in solutions for accounting and e.r.p. software.
+          InShip specializes in Accounts Payable plug-in solutions for accounting and enterprise resource planning (ERP) software.
+These modules can be added to any software in approximately eight weeks, providing a new source of revenue and additional functionality.

-          We can add a new fully functional module and revenue stream to your software in approximately 8 weeks, allowing you to deliver a feature set that would normally take over 2 years to develop.
+          Our commercial package is designed to give you total freedom in your customer pricing model and our offering gives you the possibility of retaining up to 80% of the revenue you generate while still going to the market with a competitively priced product.

-          We have 3 different versions, from a simple A.I. data extraction hidden module to add to an accounts package to a full Accounts Payable Solution that can be tailored to meet the needs of most medium and large business.
+          With three versions, your company is guaranteed to finding something to meet your customers needs.
+These range from a simple A.I. data extraction that can be added as a hidden module to any accounts package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large business.
       - title: The Problem
         subtitle: moving for paper based to digital
         photo: photo-2